Diff Viewer for files

 Include into commit Alt+I

-This checkbox only appears if you invoke the Differences Viewer from the Commit Changes dialog with multiple changed files (all of which are deselected), and you explore the differences between them and hit the last difference in a file.
+This checkbox only appears if you invoke the Diff Viewer from the Commit Changes dialog with multiple changed files (all of which are deselected), and you explore the differences between them and hit the last difference in a file.

 Select this checkbox if you want to include the file you've reviewed into the commit.